Hospitalist Impact on Patient Throughput

 A large 27 unit, 918 licensed bed Community Hospital was dealing with high capacity and inability to move patients in all ICU and Med-Surg floors.

-Many units were at full capacity and the ICU units were unable to move patient to lower levels of care in a timely manner.
+Many units were at full capacity and the ICU units were unable to move patients to lower levels of care in a timely manner.
 There were concerns regarding the Hospitalist practice workflow and what impact the workflow had on admissions and discharges.

 - Bed demand did not meet bed supply (see Figure 1: Bed Demand Timing– Initial State)